 Some members of the syndicate may receive a higher number of shares, and therefore, higher proportions of the underwriting spread.
 To avoid any disagreements about the sharing method, members of the syndicate usually sign an agreement that indicates the number of stocks allocated, fees, and their rights and obligations.

-Price vs demand of the IPO
+Price vs. Demand of the IPO

-The process of determining the IPO Price
+The Process of Determining the IPO Price

 There are several steps involved when determining the price of an IPO.
 First, the underwriters seek pricing information from sales personnel who are experienced in IPOs, stock trading, and analyzing growth prospects.
-The syndicate members will then convene a meeting where only members are allowed to participate.
+The equity syndicate members then convene a meeting where only members are allowed to participate.

 During the issue, there is usually a lot of hype surrounding the offer, which increases the demand for the stocks.
 In return, the lead underwriter takes advantage of the excess demand to create an over-allotment, which results in more capital for the client and more commissions for the investment bank leading the issue.

+We hope you enjoyed reading CFI’s explanation of an equity syndicate.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: